fwinnen/kinemic-example-android/README.md

 # Application
 The first activity (`MainActivity`) simply listens to publisher events and updates UI elements as a response to events.
 The 'Rotate RL' gesture opens a drawing activity (`MouseEventActivity`) which shows you how to use the airmouse feature.
+In the option menu there is a item to launch the `LayoutActivity` which demonstrates the capabilities of native android viewt-ree focus navigation.

 The code contains some comments which explain what's going on.
 For more detailed information see our [Toolbox](https://github.com/kinemic/kinemic-toolbox-android).